+Staff Response

-Staff Response: Upon discovering the item, a Residential Student Staff member will issue the resident a Health and Safety Check Condition Form, which contains further instructions of the discovery and warning or confiscation of said item.
+Upon discovering the item, a Residential Student Staff member will issue the resident a Health and Safety Check Condition Form, which contains further instructions of the discovery and warning or confiscation of said item.

-After the 24-hours' notice is done, the Residential Student Staff member should return to the room to verify that the item has be removed.
+After the 24-hours' notice is done, the Residential Student Staff member should return to the room to verify that the item has been removed.
 If the item is gone, the staff members should continue to hold the copy of the notice in case the item returns at the later date within the semester.
-If the item is not gone, the staff member should, with the utmost respect for the resident, the item, and the room, remove the item and issue a second Health and Safety Check Condition Form.
+If the item is not gone, the staff member should remove the item, with the utmost respect for the resident, the item, and the room; and issue a second Health and Safety Check Condition Form.

-By noon the next business day, the confiscated item should be place in a plastic bag, tied off, and brought to the Residential Life main office.
-A student may retrieve the item(s) during the semester if taking the items home, with the understanding that if found in the room again, it will be disposed.
+By noon the next business day, the confiscated item should be placed in a plastic bag, tied off, and brought to the Office of Residential Life.
+A student may retrieve the item(s) during the semester if taking the item(s) home, with the understanding that if found in the room again, it will be disposed of.
 The student should pick up their items at the end of the current semester.
-Confiscated items are kept up to one (1) month after the semester they were confiscated, after which the item is donated or disposed.
+Confiscated items are kept up to one (1) month after the semester they were confiscated, after which the item is donated or disposed of.